 MENU

 The catch is that copy trading without a risk framework isn’t investing — it’s handing your money to someone else with no safety net.
-The most common story in copy trading goes like this: two weeks of steady gains, then one overnight event wipes out everything and more.
+The most common story goes like this: two weeks of steady gains, then one overnight event wipes out everything and more.
 This article explains exactly why that happens and how to avoid it.

 Contents